Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 As Forums (treated above) also Q&A sites offer the opportunity to generate awareness, connect to the target group, help, support, start a dialogue and create precious backlinks.

-And as we said when we talked about Forums, be respectful, useful and don’t use this sites for plain self-promotion!
+And as we said when we talked about Forums, be respectful, useful and don’t use these sites for plain self-promotion!

 Quora is a great Q&A website.